 There’s not much around here, but look closely, and you will see plenty of fossils of corals that are still visible all over the ground.

 On the way to the Edge of the World is a cave with thousands of bats that you can explore.
 It’s easy to miss, but it’s marked on Google Maps as the “secret cave.”

 The Edge of the World is located in what literally looks like the End of the World.
-It’s around 100km/62miles north of Riyadh, which is not far but it will take you around 2 hours do to the off-road driving which is only possible by 4×4.
+It’s around 100km/62miles north of Riyadh, which is not far, but it will take you around 2 hours due to the off-road driving, which is only possible by 4×4.
 And even the larger 4×4 can quickly get stuck if the driver is not experienced.
 The road is very rocky and sandy.

 Be sure to bring enough water; there are no shops around for miles.
 And not much shade in the area.

 Additional information about Riyadh

 Riyadh is one of the famous places in Saudi Arabia.
 Here is some additional information that you may need to know about Riyadh before you visit.

 Riyadh is located almost in the centre of Saudi Arabia, so every part of the country is accessible within 1.5 hours if you decide to fly.

 The city is also connected to most of the country with a vast bus network, but due to the country’s enormous size, bus travel is not very viable if you are on a time limit.